 Paige received her classical training and performed with the Louisiana Ballet under Artistic Director Phoebe Brantley.
 She attended three Summer Programs at the School of American Ballet studying under Alexandra Danilova, Antonia Tumkovsky and Suki Schorer.
 Paige also trained and performed with the Eglevsky Ballet under the direction of Melissa Hayden, Edward Villella and Michael Vernon.
 She received the Bravo Scholarship from the University of South Florida’s College of Performing Arts, where she studied under Gretchen Ward Warren and Martin Fredmann.
 Paige graduated from Florida State University with a BS degree in Interior Design.
 She lives in Fairhope where she and her husband Bruce have raised three daughters.
 Paige joined the Mobile Ballet faculty in 2005.

-Raley has been dancing for 25 years.
-Her early training was at Green Acres School of Dance and Dare 2 Dance in Robertsdale, Alabama.
+A former Rockette, Raley teaches jazz and musical theater at both our Mobile and Eastern Shore studios.
+She has been dancing 25 years and her early training was at Green Acres School of Dance and Dare 2 Dance in Robertsdale, Alabama.
 When Mobile Ballet expanded to the Eastern Shore, Raley attended weekly classes under the training of Zoe Lombard-Todd.
 She also trained at Sheffield’s School of Dance, where she won numerous awards at local dance conventions and competitions.
 Raley attended the University of South Alabama as a Primary and Special Education major and also performed as a member of the USA dance team.
 She was part of the Universal Dance Association staff, 2011-2012, where she taught hundreds of high school and college level dance teams UDA technique and choreography.
-In 2007, Raley received the acceptance call to dance with the Radio City Rockettes.
-She has traveled with the touring casts of the Radio City Christmas Spectacular and is now in the New York City cast, where she has performed in the Macy’s Thanksgiving Day Parade and many other TV, talk show and national broadcast appearances and performances.
+In 2007, Raley received the acceptance call to dance with the Radio City Rockettes and performed for 10 seasons.
+She traveled with the touring casts of the Radio City Christmas Spectacular and was in the New York City cast, where she has performed in the Macy’s Thanksgiving Day Parade and many other TV, talk show and national broadcast appearances and performances.
 She had the honor of performing next to Heidi Klum on America’s Got Talent on the Great Stage of Radio City Music Hall.